rashedulalbab253/Netflix_Movie_Data_Analysis/README.md

 This project is a comprehensive exploratory data analysis (EDA) of a large movie dataset, with a focus on Netflix-style movie content.
 The analysis is performed using Python and Jupyter Notebook, leveraging pandas, matplotlib, and seaborn for data manipulation and visualization.

+## ⚠️ Note

+> My previous GitHub account was unexpectedly suspended.
+This project was originally created earlier and has been re-uploaded here.
+All work was done gradually over time, and original commit history has been preserved where possible.

 ## Dataset

 The dataset consists of over 9,800 movies, with the following columns: